 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

-The Chase Sapphire Preferred Card is one of the cards that gets a lot of people started in the miles and points world, and when you consider the card’s relatively low annual fee together with the benefits that it offers and the power that the card has to make other cards even better, that isn’t particularly surprising.
+The Chase Sapphire Preferred® Credit Card is one of the cards that gets a lot of people started in the miles and points world, and when you consider the card’s relatively low annual fee together with the benefits that it offers and the power that the card has to make other cards even better, that isn’t particularly surprising.
+In fact, I think so highly of this card that it now has a permanent place in my wallet.

-The Chase Sapphire Preferred Card is a mid-tier card that offers access to Chase’s highly regarded Ultimate Rewards program from where cardholders can transfer their hard-earned points to a variety of airline and hotel loyalty programs in a 1:1 ratio.
+The Chase Sapphire Preferred® Credit Card is a mid-tier card that offers access to Chase’s highly regarded Ultimate Rewards program from where cardholders can transfer their hard-earned points to a variety of airline and hotel loyalty programs in a 1:1 ratio.

 With bonus points offered for spending on travel and on dining and with benefits that include excellent rental car protection, no foreign transaction fees, and good trip insurances, this is a card that works very well in the wallets of those who love to travel.

-Here’s what you need to know about the Chase Sapphire Preferred Card:
+Here’s what you need to know about the Chase Sapphire Preferred® Credit Card:

 - 60,000 Ultimate Rewards Points after you spend $4,000 on purchases in the first 3 months (find out more).

-Cardholders can use Ultimate Rewards points to book travel at a redemption rate of 1.25 cents per point and that makes the current welcome bonus worth $750.
+Cardholders can use Ultimate Rewards points to book travel at a redemption rate of 1.25 cents per point and that makes the current welcome bonus worth at least $750.

 Note: You can only apply for a Chase Sapphire Preferred Card if you don’t already hold one of the Sapphire Cards and you’ll only be eligible for the welcome bonus if you haven’t received a welcome bonus on a Sapphire Card in the past 48 months.